RobTillaart/PCF8575/README.md

 ## Testing

 Testing the initial library is done by Colin Mackay (thanks!).
-Platforms used for testing include: Nano, ESP32 and Seeed Xiao
+Platforms used for testing include: Nano, ESP32 and Seeed Xiao.

 ## Operation

-See examples
+See examples.

 ## Future

-- update documentation
+- update documentation.
-- add documentation specific button section
+- add documentation specific button section.
 -